MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 ## Activate the flows

-This Governance Components solution contains five flows:
+This Governance Components solution contains flows that you will need to manually turn on, once you are ready to use them.

 - Admin \| App Archive and Clean Up – Start Approval
 - Admin \| Approval Clean Up
 - Admin \| Check Approvals
 - Admin \| Flow Archive and Clean Up – Start Approval
 - Admin \| Compliance detail request
+- Microsoft Teams Admin \| Ask for Business Justification when Microsoft Teams environment is created
+- Microsoft Teams Admin \| Weekly Clean Up of Microsoft Teams environments

+>[!IMPORTANT]
-These flows will be turned off on solution import, and you can turn them on once you're ready to use them.
+> These flows will be turned off on solution import, and you can turn them on once you're ready to use them.

 ## Share apps with makers